stanwood/Stanwood_Core_iOS/README.md

 ## Release Notes

+### 1.0

+- `Stanwood.Objects` has been renamed to `Stanwood.Elements` to follow Swift naming conventions.
+- Adding `cellType(forItemAt:)` to `DataType` protocol to hanndle `cellForItem` in the abstract level.
+- Adding `SourceTypePresentable` to suport Stanwood Architecture 1.0

 ### 0.2.2

 - Fixing `Loadable` non-static function

 ### 0.1.8

-- Fixing number of rows in section in `Stanwood.AbstractTableDataSource`
+- Fixing number of rows in section, in `Stanwood.AbstractTableDataSource`

 ### 0.1.7